shervinea/cheatsheet-translation/de/refresher-linear-algebra.md

 **43. Remark: similarly, a matrix A is said to be positive definite, and is noted A≻0, if it is a PSD matrix which satisfies for all non-zero vector x, xTAx>0.**

-&#10230; Wichtig: Ebenfalls gilt, Eine Matrix A ist positiv definit, A≻0, falls diese eine PSD Matrix ist und es gilt für alle Einheiten eines Vektors x ungleich 0: x, xTAx>0.
+&#10230; Wichtig: Ebenfalls gilt, dass eine Matrix A positiv definit, in der Notatition: A≻0, falls diese eine PSD Matrix ist und es gilt für alle Einheiten eines Vektors x ungleich 0: x, xTAx>0.

 <br>

 **44. Eigenvalue, eigenvector ― Given a matrix A∈Rn×n, λ is said to be an eigenvalue of A if there exists a vector z∈Rn∖{0}, called eigenvector, such that we have:**

-&#10230; Eigenwert, Eigenvektor - Sei A∈Rn×n eine Matrix und λ der Eigentwert von A, falls es einen Vektor z∈Rn∖{0} gibt, Eigentvektor genannt, gilt folgendes:
+&#10230; Eigenwert, Eigenvektor - Sei A∈Rn×n eine Matrix und λ der Eigentwert von A, falls es einen Vektor z∈Rn∖{0} gibt.
+Dann gilt:

 <br>

 **45. Spectral theorem ― Let A∈Rn×n.
 If A is symmetric, then A is diagonalizable by a real orthogonal matrix U∈Rn×n.
 By noting Λ=diag(λ1,...,λn), we have:**

 &#10230; Spektralsatz - Sei A∈Rn×n, falls A eine symmetrische Matrix, dann ist diese diagonalisierbar durch eine orthogonale Matrix U∈Rn×n.
-Durch Λ=diag(λ1,...,λn) gilt folgendes:
+Mit der Notation Λ=diag(λ1,...,λn) gilt folgendes:

 <br>